 There is a bathroom suitable for disabled users.

 However, there are no bedrooms with en suite facilities.

 Yurts are also available during the summer, to rent for retreat holidays.

 We all eat together in a large, central dining room in the house.
 Great care is taken in the preparation of the meals.

 The Chisholme kitchen provides food in keeping with the spiritual and material aims of its education.
-Chisholme is not vegetarian but meat is prepared with the deepest respect for its benefit and origin.
+Chisholme is not vegetarian but meat (locally sourced lamb or beef, no pork) is prepared with the deepest respect for its benefit and origin.
 Meanwhile vegetarian dishes comprise the majority of the food served and are always available as an option.
 We regret to say that we are unable to cook separately to meet vegan requirements.
 However, special diets can be catered for where there is a medical reason.
 Please let us know your needs when you book your stay.

 Contributions for visitors are by donation.
 Our policy is that staying at Chisholme is not restricted by financial considerations.
 The rates below indicate what it costs to cover your stay, but guests are asked to simply donate what they can genuinely afford.